Delahoyde & Hughes

 Minerva and the Muses:

-We hear about the gods disguising themselves as animals at one point (117).
-Ovid also supplies the story of Proserpine (in Greek, Persephone), her abduction by Pluto (Hades), and the search conducted by her mother Ceres (Demeter).
+We learn of the wonders of Pegasus and a challenge to the Muses.
+We hear about the gods disguising themselves as animals at one point (109).
+Ovid also supplies the story of Proserpine (in Greek, Persephone), her abduction by Pluto (Hades) when shot by Cupid, and the search conducted by her mother Ceres (Demeter).
+Unfortunately, Proserpine had eaten some pomegranate seeds in the underworld, and so can be only partially saved.

-- Ovid interjects that earth is not to be blamed for any willing aid in the ravishment (122).
+- Ovid interjects that earth is not to be blamed for any willing aid in the ravishment.
 What part did earth play in this story?

 Metamorphoses Book VI